WorldWideTelescope/wwt-webgl-engine/docs/engine/content/freestanding-mode/_index.md

 - **Most tours will not work.** If a tour relies on assets provided by the core WWT APIs, they will not have been loaded and will be missing.
 If you construct a tour that does *not* rely on these assets, it will work as expected.
+- **No automatic proxying.** When fetching web resources, if the WWT engine runs into a problem that seems to be due to HTTP/HTTPS mismatches or CORS restrictions, it will reroute the relevant requests through a proxy service on `worldwidetelescope.org` that works around the issue(s).
+In freestanding mode, this behavior is disabled.
 - **No constellation artwork.** These images are pulled from a WWT web API.
 - **No ISS (International Space Station) coordinate frame or 3D model.** WWT’s support for showing the ISS depends on web APIs to provide its current orbital